JLacavex/YEO/README.md

 # YEO
-In this repository you'll find the prints of the modules created by YEO
+In this repository you'll find different files for more specifict details of our products like the blueprints and the 3d models